githubuniverseworkshops/OctoFitApp-Universe2024/docs/9_Troubleshooting/README.md

 </details>

 <details>
-  <summary>How can I learn about or reach out t GitHub Expert Service?</summary>
+  <summary>How can I learn about or reach out about GitHub Expert Service?</summary>
   Please visit the following website to find out more about GitHub Expert Service: https://github.com/services
 </details>